beweonline/moesspruino/README.md

 ----------
 main interrest is constructing a model of a portal/gantry robot with pick-and-place functionality from scratch
 K8/9 pupils want to program animations for several servo motors with minimal supervision
-gentel exposure to cnc and oo-programming to comply with national curriculum changes
+gentle exposure to cnc and oo-programming to comply with national curriculum changes
 project total cost per individual robot including NodeMCU esp8266 is limited to 10-15€

 descent